bjaynes01/Bjaynes01.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/computer.jpg">

 Project requirements were given to us by professor.
-The stated requirements were to develop an application that that would randomly select students from a list (database) to be asigned a group table for an event every week.
+The stated requirements were to develop an application that that would randomly select students from a list (database) to be assigned a group table for an event every week.

 Source: <a href="https://github.com/JZipse/AUlunchFor4">AU Lunch for 4</a>